StevenOtto/Arduino-pong/readme.md

-# Pong in Processing
+# Arduino Pong

-A pong clone written in processing.
-Easy.
+Control your Pong paddle with your Arduino!

 To disable training mode, switch the boolean *training_mode* in Pong to *off*.
+Player 2 is controlled with the mouse.

 ## To-do